13 Things You Didn't Know About Hocus Pocus

 4. Bette Midler, by the way, has said that Hocus Pocus is her favorite film out of all of the films she’s ever done.
 (At least as of 2008.)
 Thora Birch agreed, recently saying, “The most fun I ever had on a film was Hocus Pocus.”

-8. Even the stars of the film aren’t immune to the allure of the movie: Kathy Najimy recently revealed that she watches the movie with her family every year on August 15.
+9. Even the stars of the film aren’t immune to the allure of the movie: Kathy Najimy has said she watches the movie with her family every year on August 15.

 10. Had Sarah Jessica Parker known then what she knows now, she might have approached the role of Sarah Sanderson a little differently.
 When she went on the show Who Do You Think You Are to trace her family history, Parker discovered that one of her ancestors was Esther Elwell, one of the women accused of being a witch during the Salem Witch Trials.
 After a young girl said she saw Esther’s “spectre” strangling neighbor Mary Fitch, Elwell was arrested, but escaped going to trial.

 11. While the kids are prematurely celebrating victory against the Sanderson sisters after locking them in the kiln, they’re shown talking in front of a house as they walk to a park.
 The house was later used as the house Thora Birch’s character lived in for American Beauty.

 12. The kids all hated working with the cats.
 Many different cats were used to represent Binx, and each one served a different purpose—one was good at cuddling with the kids, one would jump on command, etc. Every time a new cat was used, the children would have to coerce the kitty to trust them by using treats and a clicker.
 They got sick of it.